Buprenorphine Withdrawal Symptoms and Signs, and Detoxification

 Buprenorphine is derived from thebaine, which is an opium extract.
 The effects of the medication are not as strong as those of heroin and methadone, but a person may still feel euphoric or slightly sedated when taking it.
-The risk for abuse is low for people who are tolerant of high doses of opioids.
-High doses of buprenorphine may even trigger withdrawal symptoms in people with severe opioid addictions.
-However, people who are not accustomed to opioids or who abuse only low doses of opioids may find the effects of buprenorphine addictive.
+The risk for abuse is low for people who are tolerant of high doses of opioids or opiates due to how quickly your body may develop a physical dependence.

-The peak of these symptoms usually occurs in the first few days after stopping the medication.
+The peak of these physical symptoms usually occurs in the first few days after stopping the medication.
 Following the peak of withdrawal, people may experience mild symptoms for several weeks.

 Buprenorphine withdrawal treatment may ease the process and help people abstain from opioid use.
-Depending on the individual’s needs, treatment is provided in an inpatient or outpatient clinic.
+Depending on the individual’s needs, substance abuse treatment is provided in an inpatient or outpatient clinic.
 The treatment method will depend on the person’s medical needs and substance-abuse history.
 If the person is taking buprenorphine for heroin or oxycodone addiction, the physician may taper off the drug to help the person gradually transition away from it.
 The physician might also prescribe a different type of medication if the person has problems with buprenorphine.
 People who do not have prescriptions for the buprenorphine may be encouraged to detox from the drug and enter therapy for substance abuse.

 People who wish to have additional support can detox on an inpatient basis or use the services of other types of treatment providers on an outpatient basis.
 For example, a person can manage his or her medications with a physician and meet with a counselor for weekly therapy sessions.

 Detoxing, Addiction Treatment Rehab and Recovery